These delicious crab cakes are crispy on the outside, tender on the inside, and full of fresh crab flavor in every bite!

 - Mince the green onions in a food processor.

-- In a large bowl, combine the crab meat, crushed crackers, minced green onion, egg, mayo, lemon juice, salt and pepper, and mix with your hands until combined.
+- In a large bowl, combine the crab meat, crushed crackers, flour, minced green onion, egg, mayo, lemon juice, salt and pepper, and mix with your hands until combined.

 - Heat the oil in a large non-stick frying pan over medium heat.